-ROBOGROUP T.E.K LTD - Update Report 12.12.2021
+ROBOGROUP T.E.K LTD - Update Report

-RoboGroup is stepping up its efforts to gain a foothold in the US market; won a tender with the South American government; we update the price target NIS 4.8.
+Stepping up efforts to increase its presence in the US market; won a tender with a South American government; accumulated orders for 2021 for approx. USD 8.1 million; price target remains unchanged.

 RoboGroup (TASE: ROBO) develops, manufactures, and markets training products and e-learning systems, as well as engineering and manufacturing technology training systems.
-It offers its products internationally under the Intelitek, Robotec, and CoderZ brands.
+It offers its products internationally under the Intellitek, Robotec, and CoderZ brands.

-In Q3/2021 and recent months, the company announced the following:
+In Q4 2021 and recent months, the company announced the following: